-- 245-20.1 Parking areas shall comply with all ADA Standards, the Georgia State Law for Accessible Design and the Georgia Accessibility Code for Buildings and Facilities for all multi-family and non-residential uses. - 245-20.2 A maintenance agreement for on-street parking shall be authorized between the owner/developer and the Department of Transportation prior to development permit issuance. - 245-20.3 On-street parking shall be constructed to the street standards as established in this UDO and maintained in accordance with GCDOT Standards and further maintained so as not to create any hazards with traffic flow on the adjacent street.
+- 245-20.1 On-street parking calculations shall be provided on the zoning exhibit and concept plan. - 245-20.2 Handicap parking shall comply with the ADA Standards, the Georgia State Law for Accessible Design and the Georgia Accessibility Code for Buildings and Facilities for all multi-family and non-residential uses. - 245-20.3 A maintenance agreement for on-street parking shall be authorized between the owner/developer and the Department of Transportation prior to development permit issuance. - 245-20.4 On-street parking shall be constructed to the street standards as established in this UDO and maintained in accordance with GCDOT Standards and further maintained so as not to create any hazards with traffic flow on the adjacent street.
 A mandatory property owners association shall be established.
-The property owner's association shall be responsible for the maintenance of any on-street parking in the development.
+The property owners association shall be responsible for the maintenance of any on-street parking in the development.
 A maintenance responsibility statement for on-street parking shall be placed on the approved plans and the covenants shall include a section that specifically states who is responsible for maintenance and what the maintenance standards are for on-street parking.